giver-kdk/MERN-Stack/ReactJS/Learning/39-React-Redux/ReadMe.txt

 - Redux has following terminologies:
 	1. Store:
 		- It is a container that stores all the global states of redux app
+		- Assume it like a database for a front-end
 	2. Action:
 		- Its like an intruction to perform certain task.
+		- Can also assume like an event in JS
 		- Its 2 properties are "type" and "payload"
 		- "type" means what kind of action to perform.
 Assume it like an op-code
 		- "payload" is just extra data for that action type.
 Assume it like an operand
 	3. Dispatch:
 		- It means sending the instruction to the executor
 	4. Reducer:
-		- It is the funciton that modifies states on the basis of Action specified
+		- It is the function that modifies states on the basis of Action specified
+		- Can also assume as event handler in JS
+		- NOTE: Reducer should always be synchronous.
+So, ansychronous task like HTTP request can't be done inside it.
 - The workflow is:
 	- User triggers something in component
 	- According to that, certain type of action is sent(Dispatched) to the Reducer